Coral World Underwater Observatory

 Entrance aquarium

 The entrance aquarium is a medium cubic aquarium in the entrance square of the park.
 It features several species such as corals, butterflyfishes, crabs, and more.
-The aquarium (as well as in all the other exhibits at the park) is connected directly to Red Sea, and so the water is pumped and replaced constantly with Red Sea water, and so fully natural conditions are kept within the aquarium.
+The aquarium (as well as in all the other exhibits at the park) is connected directly to the Red Sea; the water is pumped and replaced constantly from the sea.

 Red Sea circular exhibit